SeldonIO/seldon-core/docs-gb/scaling/core-autoscaling-servers.md

 - $$S_1$$: $$A_1$$, $$B_1$$
 - $$S_2$$: removed

 As the system evolves this imbalance can get larger and could cause the serving infrastructure to be less optimized.
 The behavior above is actually not limited to autoscaling, however autoscaling will aggravate the issue causing more imbalance over time.
-This imbalance can be mitigated by making by the following observation: If the max number of replicas of any given model (assigned to a server from a logical point of view) is less than the number of replicas for this server, then we can pack the models hosted onto a smaller set of replicas.
+This imbalance can be mitigated by making the following observation: If the max number of replicas of any given model (assigned to a server from a logical point of view) is less than the number of replicas for this server, then we can pack the models hosted onto a smaller set of replicas.
 Note in Core 2 a server replica can host only 1 replica of a given model.

 In other words, consider the following example - for models $$A$$ and $$B$$ having 2 replicas each and we have 3 server $$S$$ replicas, the following assignment is not potentially optimized: